 And so the trials began.

 Being the dessert overachiever that I am, I couldn’t just go for any cinnamon roll recipe.
 I wanted to make something different, something that if I were to bring them to a brunch, everyone would know that I’ve got buns, hun.
+So I came up with these cardamom fig cinnamon buns.

 And I wanted something bursting with flavor.
 While spring is barely beginning, summer fruit is far from ripe, and so I opted to use fig jam, which is robust and usable at any time of the year.
 I threw in some cardamom because it’s a warm spice perfect for breakfast pastries, and because I’m Indian, so I’ll never not like cardamom.